sarah-antillia/EfficientDet-MRI-Brain-Tumor/README.md

 </h3>
 We have split <b>BrainTumor-Segmentation/train</b> dataset to train and valid by using Python
 <a href="./project/MRI-BrainTumor/split_train.py">split_train.py</a> scripts.<br>
-This script do the following image processing.<br>
+This script will perform the following image processings.<br>
 1 Resize all tif files in the orignal dataset to 512x512.<br>
 2 Convert the tif files in <b>image</b> folders to jpg files.<br>
 3 Convert the tif files in <b>mask </b> folders to png files.<br>